sparrowcode/AlertKit/README.md

 ### Haptic

-For manage haptic, you shoud pass it in present method:
+To manage haptic, you should pass it in present method:

 ```swift
 alertView.present(duration: 1.5, haptic: .success, completion: nil)
 ```

-You can remove duration and completion, its have default values.
+You can remove duration and completion, because they have default values.

 ### Spinner

-I added preset `.spinner`, for use it simple call this:
+I added the preset `.spinner`, to use it simply call this:

 ```swift
 let alertView = SPAlertView(title: "Please, wait", preset: .spinner)
 alertView.present()
 ```

-By default for this preset `dismissInTime` disabled and need manually dismiss alert.
-You can do it only for one view or dimiss all alerts:
+By default this preset `dismissInTime` is disabled and the alert needs to be manually dismissed.
+You can do it only for one view or dismiss all alerts:

 ```swift
 // For one alert